-The CPC version is technically fine, offering graphics with bright colors and pretty detailed backgrounds.
-As usual, the colors here look better than any other 8bit version.
-Sprite animation is also smooth and pretty funny at times, especially when Rick being hit by an enemy as his sprite scales up crying!
+GRAPHICS / SOUND The CPC version is technically good having graphics with bright colors and pretty detailed backgrounds.
+As usual, the colors are more vivid compared to any other 8bit version.
+The sprites' animation is also smooth and pretty funny at times, especially when Rick is hit by an enemy as his sprite scales up crying!
 The sound on the CPC is also good, having nice sound effects and some catchy tunes at the intro and at the beginning of each level.

 CPU: ZiLOG Z80 4MHZ MEMORY: 64 KB or 128 KB of RAM depending on the model (capable of being expanded to 512k using memory extension boards) GRAPHICS: Motorola 6845 address generator, Mode 0: 160x200 / 16 colors, Mode 1: 320x200 / 4 colors, Mode 2: 640x200 / 2 colors, A colour palette of 27 colors was supported SOUND: The CPC used the General Instrument AY-3-8912 sound chip, providing 3 channels Mono Sound (via internal speaker) but capable to offer Stereo Sound provided through a 3.5 mm headphones jack (with pretty impressive outcome!).
 Also, it is possible to play back digital sound samples at a resolution of approximately 5bit.
 This technique is very processor-intensive though.